 You have already completed the quiz before.
 Hence you can not start it again.

 You must sign in or sign up to start the quiz.

 You have to pass the previous Module’s quiz in order to start this quiz:

 you have successfully completed the quiz.

-Of the following offenses, which is the most serious crime of which the defendant could be convicted?CorrectIncorrect
+What is the most serious crime of which the thief may be convicted?CorrectIncorrect

 An engineer and a teacher were neighbors and on good terms.
 One day the teacher decided he needed to borrow some of the engineer’s tools.
 The engineer had previously given the teacher permission to use his tools, so the teacher did not think that the engineer would mind.
 The teacher walked in, unannounced, to the teacher’s apartment, and found no one home.
 He went downstairs looking for the tools, but along the way he saw tickets to an upcoming concert, and decided to take those instead.